GothGuy/GothGuy/README.md

 - 👋 Hi, I’m @GothGuy
 - 👀 I’m interested in ...
 Evoultion of new Kernals
 - 🌱 I’m currently learning ...
-CSS and trying to download as much into my muscle memory
+PHP and trying to download as much into my muscle memory
 - 💞️ I’m looking to collaborate on ...
 Beginner tips and hints
 - 📫 How to reach me ... @nathanielochoa19@gmail.com